 Researchers at the International Islamic University Islamabad delved further into the potential to reduce anxiety.
 In a quasi-experimental study it was found that the use of mandalas was able to decrease both state anxiety (i.e. contextual emotional experience) and trait anxiety (i.e. personality characteristic) in just 30 minutes, however, the difference in state anxiety was almost twice that of the difference noted in trait anxiety.

 Adult coloring books have been shown to influence more than anxiety.
 Researchers at the University of Otago randomly assigned participants to a coloring a logic-puzzle group and found that after a week of daily practice displayed significantly lower levels of anxiety and depressive symptoms.
 In a study of individuals ages 19-67 participants engaged in coloring independently and in an open studio environment with an art therapist.
-Both scenarios helped participants to reduce stress and negative affect, however, the session with the art therapist prompted significant enhancements personal perceptions pertaining to creativity, self-efficacy, and positive effect.
+Both scenarios helped participants to reduce stress and negative affect, however, the session with the art therapist prompted significant enhancements of personal perceptions pertaining to creativity, self-efficacy, and positive effect.

 It seems as though adult coloring books are therapeutic, but they aren’t therapy.

-There may benefits to improving mood, enhancing mindfulness, and reducing mental health stress, but the personal process may be distinct from the growth one encounters in therapy.
-If you do enjoy this artistic activity and hope to improve your mental health perhaps you may benefit from seeking a creative practitioner or an art therapist to help you along your journey.
+There may be benefits to improving mood, enhancing mindfulness, and reducing mental health stress, but the personal process may be distinct from the growth one encounters in therapy.
+If you do enjoy this artistic activity and hope to improve your mental health, perhaps you may benefit from seeking a creative practitioner or an art therapist to help you along your journey.